matee911/GrimReapersPie/README.rst

 The GrimReapersPie is an Apache2 Licensed library, written in python, to (un)register long-running processes with the `GrimReaper`_.
-Processes running longer than, the time given during the registration, will be killed by the `GrimReaper`_ daemon.
+Processes running longer than the time given during the registration, will be killed by the `GrimReaper`_ daemon.

 Prerequisites